 The envelope contains an unprocessed photographic print.
 A text describing the scene is printed on the outside of the envelope.
 Exposure to light before processing will destroy the visual image, leaving mental images evoked by the text unchanged.

-The work explores narrative gaps and the ways in which visual and textual narratives work on the imagination.
+Under Cover explores narrative gaps and the different ways that visual and textual narratives work on the imagination.